The History of Nanbu Toji and 5 Representative Sake Breweries - Iwate's Sake-Making Masters

 Five sake breweries in Iwate where the techniques of the Nanbu Toji are alive

 In Iwate Prefecture and Hachinohe City, Aomori Prefecture, there are many sake breweries where the traditional techniques of the Nanbu Toji are still alive and well.
-Here we will introduce some of the most representative sake breweries.
+Here we will introduce some of the most representative sake breweries

 Nanbu Bijin (Ninohe City)

 Nanbu Bijin, a sake brewery located in Ninohe City, southern Iwate Prefecture, was founded in 1902.
-The brand name " Nanbu Bijin " was chosen because the area where the brewery was founded was called the Nanbu Domain during the Edo period, and also because of the desire to produce beautiful, delicious-tasting sake.
+The brand name "Nanbu Bijin" comes from the fact that the area where the brewery was founded was called the Nanbu Domain during the Edo period, and from the desire to create sake that is both beautiful and has a beautiful taste.

-Since its founding, the brewery has preserved the techniques of the Nanbu Toji brewers, and is known for its careful sake brewing using locally grown sake rice and pure water.
-Brewing experience events led by the Toji brewers are also held regularly, where you can learn up close the feel of koji and the fermentation process of sake.
+Since its founding, the brewery has upheld the techniques of Nanbu Toji (sake brewers from the Nanbu region), andis characterized by its meticulous sake brewing using locally produced rice and pure water.Regular brewing experience events led by the Toji are also held, where visitors can learn firsthand about the feel of koji (rice malt) and the sake fermentation process.

 Southern Beauty <Information>

-- Name: Nanbu Bijin Co., Ltd.
+- Name: Nanbu Bijin Co., Ltd

 - Address: 13 Fukuokakamimachi, Ninohe City, Iwate Prefecture